Eleutherado/BubbleTeam/ChromeExtension/status.md

 ## Done
 * Added a description
-* Added an icon -- probably need a better one
+* Added an icon (from google's material icons) -- probably need a better one

 ## To Do
 ### Programming